About CheckFirst and the ASC

 What are binary options?

 Binary options are an “all or nothing” wager on how an underlying asset will perform in a limited amount of time.
 Investors can have as little as 60 seconds to predict the market’s minute-by-minute fluctuations, which makes investing in binary options extremely risky, even for seasoned investors.
-More information on binary options can be found here.
+Visit our binary options page for more information

 Is it safe to invest in cryptocurrencies? (e.g Bitcoin)